Education

 Bio

-While the hint of a Yankee accent reveals Maryland roots, Colorado has been Tammi Brazee’s home for nearly two decades.
-She is professional artist and science geek, holding two graduate degrees, one in environmental science and the other in visual art.
-This unusual combination of interests has had a profound influence on Brazee’s work, keeping it suspended somewhere between recognizable reality and imaginary narrative.
-When she’s not in the studio pondering the relationship between things and slinging paint, she can be found wandering along a mountain trail, guidebook, binoculars and magnifying glass in hand, conversing with creatures met along the way.
+While a hint of an accent reveals Maryland roots, Colorado has been Brazee’s home since 2001.
+Returning to college as a “late-bloomer,” she now holds two graduate degrees, one in environmental science and the other in visual art.
+This unusual combination of interests has had a profound influence on her work, keeping it suspended somewhere between recognizable reality and imaginary narrative.
+Brazee tends to investigate the human relationship with the natural world, its creatures, others, and ourselves.
+She makes social commentary with a sprinkling of humor, a nip of nonsense, a dash of self-deprecation, and a smidgen of insight.